 All it takes is removing the hose from the regulator that attaches to the ASME tank and inserting this device between that connection.
 It took me five minutes to install as I did not need to make any hose changes or regulator mounting moves.
 It depends on your motorhome and how much hose they gave you to allow the extension.

-Even in Florida, Texas, and Arizona, during the winter, the propane needs are more demanding than other times of the year.
-So, problem solved!
+Even in Florida, Texas, and Arizona, during the winter, the propane needs are more demanding than at other times of the year.
+So, the problem is solved!
 And the tank is easy to carry with us.
-A fully filled 20lb tank weighs thirty-five pounds while a 30lb tank weighs fifty-five pounds.
+A fully filled 20lb tank weighs about twenty pounds less than a 30lb tank.
 That was our determining factor in auxiliary tank size.

 Portable Air Compressor

-We all know the importance of correct tire pressure when it comes to traveling in an RV!
-Pam and I check out pressure each morning of travel by just the simple act of turning on our Tire Pressure Monitor System.
-If there has been a drastic change in temperature then we have to get the portable compressor out and add air, or in some cases let the air out due to the warmer climates we travel to.
+We all know the importance of correct tire pressure when traveling in an RV!
+Pam and I check out pressure each morning of travel by turning on our Tire Pressure Monitor System.
+If there has been a drastic change in temperature, we have to get the portable compressor out and add air, or in some cases, let the air out due to the warmer climates we travel to.

-It is important to have a quick and easy source to get the job done quickly so when it comes time to adding air to your RV tires, you will.
-To ignore a low tire pressure condition will shorten the life of your RV tires and leave you in an unsafe travel condition.
-This potentially could result in time spent on the side of the road with a blown tire.
+It is important to have a quick and easy source to get the job done quickly so that when it comes time to add air to your RV tires, you will.
+Ignoring a low tire pressure condition will shorten the life of your RV tires and leave you in an unsafe travel condition.
+This could result in time spent on the side of the road with a blown tire.
 So, be prepared!

 I just found this cool little device.
-I have the hand-held version, but now it is available in the blue tooth version that works with smartphones.
-When backing to the trailer this is always a needed device.
+I have the hand-held version, but now it is available in the Bluetooth version that works with smartphones.
+When backing up to the trailer, this is always a needed device.
 I found it invaluable in getting the 5th wheel hooked to the truck!
 I have used it to back into sites where I had blind spots.
 I have put it in the trailer during travel to see what goes on when the roads get rough.
 There are so many applications!

 Heated RV Water Hose